zhen4373/UoA_CS2019-25-26_Assessment-2/README.md

     *   `TrainingFlight`: A specialized table for training flights, linked to `Flight` and `Instructor`.
     *   `PleasureFlight`: A specialized table for pleasure flights, linked to `Flight` and `Party`.
     *   `Crew`: Assigns pilots to specific flights.
-    *   `PartyMember`: Links passengers to a booking party.
 *   **Auto-increment Initialization**: `ALTER TABLE` statements to set the starting values for auto-incrementing primary keys.

 ### 2. `Transaction requirements.sql`